louissxu/42-printf/README.md

 # 42-printf

+### Final Grade

+**125/100**

+A 42 Project.
+A partial reimplementation of printf in C from the standard library.
+Submitted and passed the Moulinette including all bonuses.

+### Overview

-A partial reimplementation of the printf in C. Handles only the following conversions.
+A partial reimplementation of the printf in C. Handles the following conversions.

 | Conversion | Short Description                                                                             |
 |------------|-----------------------------------------------------------------------------------------------|